Ehlmann-research-group/WISER-UserManual/index.md

 **NOTE:**  WISER can also be extended with custom functionality through its [plugin API](../API).

-This manual is for the latest version of WISER.
-Some features may not be available in earlier versions of WISER.
-Please visit the WISER download page for the latest version, or contact us if you have filled out the request form and no longer have the download link.

 # Overview

 The goal of WISER is to provide an intuitive and configurable user interface